-21 Mamelund (2018) note that in Norway, the impacts of the pandemic were most severe for transport, hotel and industry workers, paralleling the observations above about COVID-19.
+18 Mamelund (2018) note that in Norway, the impacts of the pandemic were most severe for transport, hotel and industry workers, paralleling the observations above about COVID-19.

-22 These factors also translated into worse outcomes for minorities.
+19 These factors also translated into worse outcomes for minorities.
 As the exception that proves the rule, black Americans fared better than white Americans during the 1918 pandemic (Crosby, 2003; Økland & Mamelund, 2019).
 Crosby (2003) argues that the black population had disproportionately high exposure to the early, less virulent summer wave of the pandemic due to their worse occupations and living conditions, conferring some degree of immunity to the more deadly later wave.
 A similar mechanism operated during historical yellow fever outbreaks, albeit resulting in advantages for native-born individuals over immigrants.
-Individuals born in an area with endemic yellow fever and exposed at a young age often contracted a mild form of the disease, and then developed immunity.
-As a consequence, adult immigrants were far more likely to die in yellow fever outbreaks in the United States than either native-born whites or blacks (Patterson, 1992).
-Saavedra (2017) exploits this pattern to demonstrate that early-life yellow fever exposure negatively impacted adult occupational outcomes, with white males born to immigrant mothers during yellow fever pandemics less likely to become professionals than the sons of native-born mothers.
+While yellow fever was responsible for pandemics, it was also endemically present in many societies, meaning that some groups were less susceptible than others in times of outbreak.
+Individuals exposed to yellow fever at a young age often contracted a mild form of the disease, and then developed immunity.
+As a consequence, yellow fever outbreaks in the United States than either native-born whites or blacks (Patterson, 1992).
+This is a pattern that Saavedra (2017) exploits to demonstrate that early-life yellow fever exposure negatively impacted adult occupational outcomes, with white males born to immigrant mothers during yellow fever pandemics less likely to become professionals than the sons of native-born mothers.

-23 This is thanks, for instance, to pollution regulation, improvements in public health and medical technology, and the rise of cities as centers of high-skilled and high-income workers, often with well-resourced healthcare facilities.
+20 This is thanks, for instance, to pollution regulation, improvements in public health and medical technology, and the rise of cities as centers of high-skilled and high-income workers, often with well-resourced healthcare facilities.